ambray/ASM-Course/asm_slides/introduction_section_1.rst

 * Typically consist of an instruction of some kind, and some operands
 * Operands can consist of several things, to include:
-	+ Registers - Processor-contained storage devices (we'll cover these in much greater depth soon)
+	+ Registers
 	+ Memory Addresses
-	+ Immediate Values - Literal numbers (such as 1, 2, or 10)
+	+ Immediate (literal) Values
-* Other data types and some prefixes (which modify what the instruction does) also exist, some of which we'll talk about later in the course
+* Other data types and some prefixes (which modify what the instruction does) also exist

 ----